grafeas/grafeas/RELEASING.md

 NOTE: the last command will not work if you set `git remote set-url --push upstream no_push` as described in [DEVELOPMENT.md](DEVELOPMENT.md).
 You will need to re-enable the `push` for this to work, so proceed with caution.

-You can find the releases in Github, e.g. [v0.1.0](https://github.com/grafeas/grafeas/releases/tag/v0.1.0).
+You can find the releases in GitHub, e.g. [v0.1.0](https://github.com/grafeas/grafeas/releases/tag/v0.1.0).

 ## Release the Docker image